 A chronic venous wound, also called a chronic venous ulcer or a stasis leg ulcer, is a type of wound that occurs due to a problem with the veins transporting blood in the way they should.
 When this occurs, show-healing ulcers can form, usually in the lower portion of the legs and ankles.
 Often, these wounds require advanced wound care to help the healing process and to prevent recurring ulcers.

 Venous skin ulcers are caused by abnormal blood flow through the legs, which is called venous insufficiency.
 The veins normally supply blood down through the feet and then back up toward the heart.
 When venous insufficiency occurs, the valves that keep the blood flowing upward are damaged.
 This allows blood to pool up in the vein, often leading to leakage into surrounding tissues of the leg, resulting in tissue damage and ulcers.

-Any of the following symptoms of a chronic venous wound may warrant a visit to your doctor or a wound care facility, such as Princeton Wound Care Center, for a thorough examination of the wound and possible treatment options:
+Any of the following symptoms of a chronic venous wound may warrant a visit to your doctor or a wound care facility, such as the wound center at Princeton Wound Care Center, for a thorough examination of the wound and possible treatment options: